 All donations are tax deductible and will receive a formal acknowledgement letter.

 The Same Sky Foundation Fund provides support for these great programs.

-Indego Africa is a nonprofit social enterprise that supports women in Rwanda through economic empowerment and education.
-The Same Sky Foundation funds business and artisanal training for women and girls that Indego Africa provides over the course of six months.
+Indego Africa, our on-the-ground partner, supports women in Rwanda through economic empowerment, training and education.
+The foundation joins Indego Africa in providing training over the course of six months.
 These artisans create their own business collectives, work with locally sourced materials, open bank accounts and have access to a supply chain where they can sell their products and earn an above average wage.